DanielY-Yoo-boilerplate/react-php5-mysql/README.md

 ## Getting Started

-1. Press "Use as Template"
+1. Press "Use this template"
 2. Create a new project
 3. Clone the project
 4. Run the following command in the root directory: